nniemeir/dotfiles/README.md

 # .files
-These are my configuration files for various applications I use on GNU/Linux, including:
+These are my configuration files for various applications that I use.

+### Linux
 * AwesomeWM
 * Cmus
 * Dunst